 Cooper’s owner Sandy contacted me shortly after she adopted him from down south.
-She knew he had issues and what those issue were but she wanted a little guidance with the best way to train a reactive dog.
-Because she was such an experienced dog owner, I knew Cooper was in the best hands possible.
+She knew he had issues and what those issues were.
+Even though she was an experienced dog owner, she still wanted a little guidance in the best way to train a reactive dog.

 Even though I reserve the right to muzzle a dog, I don’t if I can help it.
 I don’t want my first days with a dog associated with muzzling them.
 In this case I didn’t.
 I worked Cooper to the point before reaction.
 Anything more, I switched places with Sandy and instructed her instead.

 It was important for Sandy to start working obedience with Cooper in order to establish her role in his life.
 She absolutely needed to be the leader in his eyes.
 If not, nothing we did would matter.

 Sandy knows that Cooper might never be 100% reliable around strangers but for her this situation is manageable.
 We talked at length about prevention and how important it is not to put Cooper in certain situations and then what to do if reaction happens.

 Although Cooper is still a work in progress, I am very optimistic about Sandy and Cooper’s future.